microsoft/PubSec-Info-Assistant/docs/deployment/troubleshooting.md

 Take the full error and logs and post them to this github repo Issues tab with your configuration used.

-More info can be found [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-history?tabs=azure-portal)
+More info can be found [here](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-history?tabs=azure-portal)

 ## File Processing

-If you encounter issues processing file(s) then you will want to look at CosmosDB.
-StatusDB's items table will hold a step by step status of each file.
-Check out this section for more details [CosmosDB Usage](/docs/deployment/statusdb_cosmos.md).

-For more information on how to use Cosmos, look [here](https://learn.microsoft.com/en-us/azure/cosmos-db/data-explorer).
+TBD

 ## Log Analytics Workbook